martin-eden/hearthstone_cards_named/README.md

 Files grouped by expansions and classes.

-I'm going to release script in future in another repository.
+You can get bash/Lua scripts to reproduce these results from [hearthstone_cards_renamer](https://github.com/martin-eden/hearthstone_cards_renamer) repository.

 Actualized at 2018-04-26 (Witchwood expansion).